• Skip to Content

 Degree Requirements: Campus Program

-A grade of C or higher must be earned in all major courses
+A grade of C or higher must be earned in all major courses.

 Core Coursework

-SM 527Legal Issues in Sport Administration3
+SM 503Data-Based Decision-Making in Sport Organizations3

-Select one of the following tracks:9
+Select one of the following tracks:18

 SM 516